 Dr. Lee's first priority is providing compassionate, quality care.
 She believes hair restoration can change lives, and, at the Quatela Center for Hair Restoration, shes seen it firsthand.
 Having trained under Dr. Quatela, she has mastered advanced hair transplant surgical technology and technique and creates remarkable results for her hair loss patients.

-Platelet-rich plasma treatments are non-surgical, in-office procedures to help reverse hair thinning and encourage new hair to grow.
-Platelet-rich plasma, or PRP, is the portion of your blood that contains growth factors that stimulate and restore hair growth when injected directly into the scalp where hair is thinning.
+PRP treatments are non-surgical, in-office procedures to help reverse hair thinning and encourage new hair to grow.
+PRP is the portion of your blood that contains growth factors that stimulate and restore hair growth when injected directly into the scalp where hair is thinning.

 For more information about PRP therapy, please call our office at (888) 334-HAIR or (585) 244-0323 to speak to a patient consultant.

 Our hair loss experts answer common questions about what causes hair loss and the available treatment options in a way that's easy to understand.

 The Quatela Center for Hair Restoration is a leading name in hair restoration across upstate New York.
 Men and women frequently travel from outside the area—even internationally—to enjoy our refined expertise in creating natural-looking hair transplant results.